 Low Attendance Days

-Districts or campuses can request a waiver to excuse any instructional days from ADA calculations that have attendance at least 10 percentage points below the last school year's average attendance due to inclement weather, health, safety-related, or other issues.
-See Student Attendance Accounting Handbook 18.104.22.168.
-This excuse is for FSP funding purposes only.
-Excluding the day from ADA calculations for audit purposes requires specific written TEA approval.
+Districts or campuses can request a waiver to excuse any instructional days from ADA and FSP funding calculations that have attendance at least 10 percentage points below the last school year's average attendance due to inclement weather, health, or safety-related issues.
+See Student Attendance Accounting Handbook 126.96.36.199.
 In the waiver, your district must attach supporting documentation of low attendance for the day (including the reason for the low attendance rate) and the prior year's attendance report (showing the average for the year) for your district or campus.

 *All low attendance waivers must be submitted by the end of July for the current school year using the automated waiver system.